The Last Bite — Fall’s Don’t-Miss Dish in Edible Santa Barbara Magazine

 Want the Braised Short Rib recipe?
 Get it here.

 When cold weather rolls around in the Santa Ynez Valley, we start to crave comfort food.
 We want slow cooked and braised meats, long-simmered vegetables, rich sauces…like Grandma used to make.
-Sear Steakhouse, under the direction of new owner and Chef Nathan Peitso, is serving just that with an “elevated pot roast” this fall in Solvang.
+Chef Nathan Peitso, up in Solvang from Los Angeles, created this “elevated pot roast” at the now-shuttered Sear Steakhouse.

 Peitso is a new Santa Ynez Valley resident, a second-generation farmer from Ventura County, and a farm-to-table restaurateur (formerly in Los Angeles).
 For Peitso, “farm” is a way of life: his mother was part of the early movement, supplying greens to Alice Waters, and has now added growing and milling local wheat and polenta to the farm.
 In addition to his family’s products from Roan Mills and Kenter Canyon, Peitso is sourcing from local SYV and Santa Barbara County producers.